python/cpython/Doc/library/collections.rst

-The :class:`OrderedDict` constructor and :meth:`update` method both accept keyword arguments, but their order is lost because Python's function call semantics pass-in keyword arguments using a regular unordered dictionary.
+The :class:`OrderedDict` constructor and :meth:`update` method both accept keyword arguments, but their order is lost because Python's function call semantics pass in keyword arguments using a regular unordered dictionary.

 :class:`OrderedDict` Examples and Recipes